esri-es/gis-talk-bot/README.md

 This app is meant to help users to explore attachments inside a feature service.

-It will be use to
+It is linked inside the bot.

 [Learn more](./attachment-viewer/README.md)